vectorgrp/sil-kit-adapters-qemu/README.md

     git clone --branch asio-1-18-2 https://github.com/chriskohlhoff/asio.git third_party/asio

-### Build QEMU image
-Setup your WSL host (install ``virt-builder`` and a kernel image for use by ``virt-builder``):

-    sudo ./tools/setup-host-wsl2-ubuntu.sh

-Build the guest image:

-    sudo chmod a+x tools/build-silkit-qemu-demos-guest
-    sudo ./tools/build-silkit-qemu-demos-guest
-    sudo chmod go+rw silkit-qemu-demos-guest.qcow2

-### Run QEMU image
-To start the guest image, run:

-    sudo chmod a+x tools/run-silkit-qemu-demos-guest
-    sudo ./tools/run-silkit-qemu-demos-guest

-By default, the options in this script will spawn the guest system in the same terminal.
-The password for the ``root`` user is ``root``.

-QEMU is also set up to forward the guests SSH port on ``localhost:10022``, any interaction with the guest can then proceed via SSH:

-    ssh -p10022 -oStrictHostKeyChecking=no -oUserKnownHostsFile=/dev/null root@localhost

-**Note:** The options passed to SSH deactivate host-key checking for this connection, otherwise you will have to edit your ``known_hosts`` file if you decide to rebuild the guest image.

 ### Build the Adapters and Demos
-To build the demos, you'll need SIL Kit packages ``SilKit-x.y.z-$platform`` for your platform.
+To build the adapters and demos, you'll need a SIL Kit package ``SilKit-x.y.z-$platform`` for your platform.
 You can download them directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+The easiest way would be to download it with your web browser, unzip it and place it on your Windows file system, where it also can be accessed by WSL.

 The adapters and demos are built using ``cmake``: